Flow is a container for tasks and their orchestration logic.

 Runnable Task

 Runnable Tasks handle computational work in the flow.
-For example, file system operations, API calls, database queries, etc. These tasks can be compute-intensive and are handled by workers.
+For example, these include file system operations, API calls, database queries, etc. These tasks can be compute-intensive and are handled by workers.

 By default, Kestra only includes a few Runnable Tasks.
-However, many of them are available as plugins, and if you use our default Docker image, plenty of them will already be included.
+However, many of them are available as plugins, and if you use our default Docker image, plenty of them are already included.

 Flowable Task